fschulze/devpi/doc/adminman/web.rst

   │   ├── logo.gif
   │   └── style.css
   └── templates
-      └── macros.pt
+      └── logo.pt

-In this example we reuse the original ``headcss`` macro, which is available as ``original-headcss`` and only fill it's predefined ``headcss`` slot.

-To add some information on the devpi frontpage, you can overwrite the ``rootaboveuserindexlist`` and ``rootbelowuserindexlist`` macros.
+To add some information on the devpi-web frontpage, you can overwrite the ``rootaboveuserindexlist`` and ``rootbelowuserindexlist`` macros.

 .. code-block:: xml